When I started writing on this blog, I told myself that I would never review a game without completing it first.

 5) I recently promised you more Atlus contents and I’m going to keep this promise regardless of anything else! 🙂

-Finally, after reaching an agreement for partnership with Atlus, Sting recoded Baroque for PS2, this time using a third person view (the original one was a FPS).
+Finally, after reaching an agreement for a partnership with Atlus, Sting recoded Baroque for PS2, this time using a third person view (the original one was an FPS).
 Baroque (PS2) was then released in Japan (2007) and finally in the US and inside Europe (2008).

 The story was also turned into a manga which was published by Square Enix in Japan between 2000 and 2001.